I’ve written about my process of self-publishing a book. This is the third instructional article in a four-part series.

 One Final Note

 If you don’t think you can handle this process, there are self-publishing services that will put it together and publish it for you.
-You do need to be careful though.
+You do need to be careful, though.
 There are a lot of unscrupulous services.

 I know this is a lot of information, and I’ve tried to make it as clear and understandable as possible.
-If you have any questions or I’ve missed the mark, please let me know.
+If you have any questions or if I’ve missed the mark, please let me know.

 You might find the first two articles in this series helpful also: